arc-language/parser/README.md

 func (s *BaseArcParserListener) EnterMapLiteral(ctx *MapLiteralContext)
     EnterMapLiteral is called when production mapLiteral is entered.

-func (s *BaseArcParserListener) EnterMapLiteralExpr(ctx *MapLiteralExprContext)
-    EnterMapLiteralExpr is called when production MapLiteralExpr is entered.

 func (s *BaseArcParserListener) EnterMapType(ctx *MapTypeContext)
-    EnterMapType is called when production MapType is entered.
+    EnterMapType is called when production mapType is entered.

+func (s *BaseArcParserListener) EnterMultiplicativeExpression(ctx *MultiplicativeExpressionContext)
+    EnterMultiplicativeExpression is called when production
+    multiplicativeExpression is entered.

-func (s *BaseArcParserListener) EnterMulDivModExpr(ctx *MulDivModExprContext)
+func (s *BaseArcParserListener) EnterNamespaceDecl(ctx *NamespaceDeclContext)
-    EnterMulDivModExpr is called when production MulDivModExpr is entered.
+    EnterNamespaceDecl is called when production namespaceDecl is entered.

 func (s *BaseArcParserListener) EnterParameter(ctx *ParameterContext)
     EnterParameter is called when production parameter is entered.